viralemergence/tatat/rousettus_tutorial/README.md

 **Troubleshooting:** If the assembly code was launched via slurm and failed, check the output error log.
 If run on the command line, errors will be printed to the terminal.
 While any number of errors could potentially be generated, the most common include:
 - file/directory does not exist: This usually results from incorrectly assigning path variables in the .env file, and needs to be corrected
-- OOM error: This stands for Out Of Memory and should not occur for the tutorial, but if the RAM amount was lowered this could occur
+- OOM error: This stands for Out Of Memory and should not occur for the tutorial, but if the RAM amount requested was lowered or the command was run locally on a machine lacking sufficient RAM, this error could occur
 - directory already exists: This usually occurs when re-running the script and is not a problem.
 The mkdir commands create this error if the directory has already been generated

 ### TATAT Coding Genes: Thinning